-ARTICLE 3: To see if the Town will vote to raise and appropriate the sum of \$28,705.00, to supplement appropriations previously voted at the Annual Town Meeting of May 2022 for the Fiscal Year beginning July 1, 2022 for various Town Departments, or take any other action relative thereto.
+ARTICLE 3: To see if the Town will vote to raise and appropriate and/or transfer from available funds, a sum of money to supplement appropriations previously voted at the Annual Town Meeting of May 2022 for the Fiscal Year beginning July 1, 2022 for various Town Departments, or take any other action relative thereto.

-Line Number Budget Line Item Budget Line Item Amount Purpose 1 Select Board Salaries \$ 2,485.00 New Executive Asst.
+Line Budget Line Item Budget Line Item Amount Purpose Number 1 Select Board Salaries \$ 2,485.00 New Executive Asst.
 16 Technology Salaries \$ 14,220.00 IT Salary Reclassification 73 Veterans Benefits Assistance \$ 12,000.00 AdditionalVeterans Benefits TOTAL \$ 28,705.00